 Manufactured by suppliers in six ITER Domestic Agencies—China, Europe, Japan, Korea, Russia and the USA—production of niobium-tin (Nb3Sn) superconducting strand for ITER's toroidal field coils began in 2009 and has now topped 400 tonnes.

 That's more than 80,000 kilometres of strand—enough to go around the world twice at the Equator.

-Worldwide capacity has had to ramp up significantly to meet the Project's demand.
+Worldwide capacity has had to ramp up significantly to meet the project's demand.
 There are eight qualified suppliers for ITER, including three that are new to the market (one in China, one in Korea and one in Russia).
-In 2011 and 2012, these eight suppliers, together, turned out over 100 tons annually.
+In 2011 and 2012, these eight suppliers, together, turned out over 100 tonnes annually.

-"One hundred tons per annum represents a spectacular increase in the worldwide production of this multifilament wire which was estimated, before ITER production, at a maximum of 15 tons per year," says Devred.
+"One hundred tonnes per annum represents a spectacular increase in the worldwide production of this multifilament wire which was estimated, before ITER production, at a maximum of 15 tonnes per year," says Devred.
 "As you would expect, the price has come down, and this 'surge' in production for ITER may well open up new markets."

 Truly a worldwide collaboration: From cable produced in six Domestic Agencies and jacketed in five, toroidal field conductor will be shipped to coil manufacturers in Europe and Japan for winding.

 Eighteen toroidal field coils will be produced for ITER plus a nineteenth (a spare).
 That's approximately 420 tonnes of strand, give or take a bit of spare material planned by each Domestic Agency.
 The production curve will begin to flatten in 2013 (see graph above) as contracts are brought to a close in several Domestic Agencies.

 Devred estimates the market value of the toroidal field strand procurement at over EUR 200 million.